-This definition is not relevant for our purposes because our goal is to retrieve the volume measure of the LQG metric space, and the sets we are interested in have the full Minkowski dimension $d_\gamma$.
-Moreover, the usual method of establishing the existence of Minkowski content for a random fractal set requires a two-point estimate, whereas we are able to bypass this step by using the mating-of-trees theory.

-We eventually wish to construct a Borel measure on an LQG metric space from a Minkowski content and compare it with the LQG measure in Corollary~\ref{cor:forgetting-parameterization}.
-However, a Minkowski content is not countably additive in general.
-Thus, we define a \textit{Minkowski content measure} to be any Borel measure which is compatible with some version of the Minkowski content.
-The following definition is in line with various definitions of similar concepts in the literature (e.g., \cite{minkowski-measure-metric-space,zhan-sle-minkowski-content}).
+We eventually wish to construct a Borel measure from the Minkowski content on an LQG metric space and compare it with the LQG measure in Corollary~\ref{cor:forgetting-parameterization}.
+However, Minkowski content is not countably additive in general.
+Thus, we define a \textit{Minkowski content measure} to be any Borel measure that is compatible with some version of the Minkowski content.
+The following definition aligns with various definitions of similar concepts in the literature (e.g., \cite{minkowski-measure-metric-space,zhan-sle-minkowski-content}).

 \begin{defn} Let $(X,d)$ be a locally compact metric space whose Minkowski dimension is $\delta>0$: i.e., $\dim_{\mathrm M}(U;d) = \delta$ for every totally bounded open set $U\subset X$.
 A \textit{Minkowski content measure} on $X$ is a Borel measure $\mu$ on $X$ that satisfies the following conditions. \begin{enumerate}[(i)] \item The measure $\mu$ is finite on all compact subsets of $X$. \item There is a sequence $b = \{b_\ep\}_{\ep>0}$ of $\delta$-dimensional rescaling coefficients such that $\mathrm{Cont}_b(K;d)$ exists and equals $\mu(K)$ for every compact set $K\subset X$ with $\mu(\bd K)=0$. \end{enumerate} \end{defn}